-4.4 Convenience and inclusivity
+4.4 Convenience and inclusiveness

-Convenience is a key factor in ensuring the wide acceptance of the DE (G7).
-There is little doubt that the online version of the DE will be just as easy to use as commercial bank money if a customer's DEPA is linked to his NDEPA via the waterfall and reverse waterfall mechanisms, enabling automatic funding and defunding of online DEs.
-However, if a customer chooses not to use this option, the DE holding limits make DE payments significantly less convenient than online transactions with commercial bank money, card payments, or other well-established private digital payment methods such as PayPal.
+Convenience is a key factor in ensuring the wide acceptance of the DE (G8).
+There is little doubt that the online version of the DE will, in principle, be just as easy to use as commercial bank money.
+But this is true only for people with a reasonable degree of digital competences - and provided their DEPAs are linked to their NDEPAs via the waterfall and reverse waterfall mechanisms, enabling automatic funding and defunding of online DEs.
+However, if a customer chooses not to use the waterfall options, the DE holding limits make DE payments significantly less convenient than online transactions with commercial bank money, card payments, or other well-established private digital payment methods such as PayPal.